Ministers in new Libyan government

-TRIPOLI Libyan Prime Minister designate Abdurrahim El-Keib named his new government on Tuesday, three months after the overthrow of Muammar Gaddafi.
+TRIPOLI Libyan Prime Minister designate Abdurrahim El-Keib has named his new government, three months after the overthrow of Muammar Gaddafi.

 It features several surprise appointments that suggested the line-up was aimed at trying to soothe rivalries between regional factions.